Question: What expenses qualify for an education credit?

 - Other personal, living or family expenses.

-For the permanent Lifetime Learning Credit, student activity fees and expenses for course-related books, supplies, and equipment are included in qualified education expenses only if the fees and expenses must be paid to the institution for enrollment or attendance.
+For the permanent Lifetime Learning Credit, student activity fees and expenses for course-related books, supplies and equipment are included in qualified education expenses only if the fees and expenses must be paid to the institution for enrollment or attendance by an eligible student.

 - Instructions for Form 8863 (.pdf), Education Credits (American Opportunity and Lifetime Learning Credits)